Toast

 description: "document.pdf has been uploaded to your workspace.",

-Add an action button for quick follow-up actions.
-The toast will close when the action is clicked.
+The toast closes when the action is clicked.

 tsx